NiceneNerd/BCML/docs/README.md

 *Deep Merge*

-Deep merge is an optional, experimental feature which attempts to merge changes made to individual AAMP files.
-This can be a powerful tool to resolve conflicts but might in some cases cause unexpected bugs.
+Deep merge attempts to merge changes made to individual AAMP files.
+This can be a powerful tool to resolve conflicts but might in *some* cases cause unexpected bugs.

 ### Managing Mods